 REDACTED - CER Order AO-001-MO-006-2016 s.
-1.a.i. - personal information
+1.a.i. - personal information create value for the Company's shareholders by doing it right with fun and integrity."
+"To develop people to work together to

 Reviewed annually by June 16th